 Along with composing, Anthony is a frequent performer of both written and improvised music.
 He is a versatile guitarist who has years of experience in solo, chamber, and orchestral contexts.
 In the last few years, he has spent time exploring chamber, free improvised, and jazz contexts.
 Beyond this, Anthony is a frequent pit orchestra musician in the Los Angeles area.
 Anthony studied classical guitar with Professor Javier Calderon and jazz performance with Professor Kei Akagi.
-Currently, Anthony is a member and co-founder of two bands: The Real Pretenders, a dark indie duo, and GLIT, an industrial hip-hop group.
+Currently, Anthony is a member and co-founder of three bands: Coyote The Mist, a creative improvisation duo; The Real Pretenders, a dark indie duo; and GLIT, an industrial hip-hop group.

 As a technologist, Anthony explores various modes of expression through the use of interactive computer systems for improvisation.
-Recently, Anthony has begun working on an algorithm for a autonomous computer improvisor whose basic method of understanding music is gestural.
+Recently, Anthony has begun working on an algorithm for an autonomous computer improviser whose basic method of understanding music is gestural.
 This computer performer has had multiple performances, most notably in Anthony’s MFA thesis recital, E-Motions (what about gesture?).

 Anthony is also the creator and host of the podcast Music In Mind – a podcast designed to develop interesting free-form conversations with other musicians about anything and everything relevant to the life of a musician.